huythaislna/pmwut/README.md

        python3 main.py

-4. In your type your unique password and **Enter** to get PMWUT password
+4. In your browser type your password and **Enter** to get PMWUT password